Jaime Sanders was 2 years old when she experienced her first migraine. Today, 37 years later, they still haven’t stopped.

 But there may be good news on the horizon for people like Sanders.

-Earlier this month, the U.S. Food and Drug Administration (FDA) approved Aimovig (erenumab-aooe), the first drug designed to prevent migraine attacks before they start.
+Earlier this month, the U.S. Food and Drug Administration (FDA)

 “Aimovig blocks the ability of a protein known as calcitonin gene-related peptide (CGRP) to initiate a migraine attack.
 Based on clinical trials, blocking CGRP activity is effective in reducing migraine attack frequency.
 In the clinical trials for Aimovig, one out of two patients had at least a 50 percent reduction in the number of days with migraine each month, over a six month period,” Dr. Amaal Starling, a neurologist and migraine specialist at the Mayo Clinic in Arizona, told Healthline.